What is a Pack Goat?

 Upcoming Goat Seminars

 Edelweiss Acres periodically conducts a 1-day seminar (usually a Saturday).
-There will be 2 sessions: Goat Health Care & Nutrition for All Goats and All About Packgoats.
-The seminars occur at Edelweiss Acres' farm in Olympia, WA.
-Out of an abundance of caution, due to COVID-19, the next seminar is delayed indefinately.
-When held, there will be a lunch break; bring a sack lunch or go to near-by locations.
+There will be a morning and an afternoon session: Goat Health Care & Nutrition for All Goats.
+The next seminar will be on Saturday, October 29, 2022, and will occur at Coastal Farm and Ranch in Lacey, WA (near the Regal Cinemas).
+There will be a lunch break; bring a sack lunch or go to near-by locations.
 We try to schedule seminars twice annually (as there is interest and need).
 Our last seminar was a 1-day seminar that occurred on October 5, 2019 in Olympia, WA.

-There will be lots of hands-on time with goats as well as informational hand-outs.
+There will be lots of informational hand-outs.
 This will be held in Thurston County (near Olympia, Washington).
 The seminar cost is $25.00 per person (group discounts are available).
 4H cost is $7.50 per person.
 Please call Donna at 360-742-8310 for more information, directions or to register (you can also register at the seminar, but please call Donna to let her know that you are coming).
 Mark your calendars and join us for a great goat experience.

 Click here for additional information on the seminar agenda.

 Pack Goat Manual